tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton (he/him)!
-I am a 3rd year EECS PhD Candidate at the University of Michigan with the [MLD3 Lab](https://wiens-group.engin.umich.edu/) advised by [Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
-My primary research area is **machine learning fairness and causal inference inspired by healthcare use-cases.** My work focuses on the following:
+I am a 3rd year EECS PhD Candidate at the University of Michigan AI lab, where I am a member of [MLD3](https://wiens-group.engin.umich.edu/).

+I am advised by [Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
+My primary research area is **machine learning fairness and causal inference inspired by healthcare use-cases.** My work focuses on:
 * Algorithms for mitigating the impact of biases on the performance and fairness of AI models
 * Identifying potential sources of inequity in the data used to train AI models

 I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
 I've previously worked on video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).

+I'm always looking to connect with people--please reach out if you want to chat about research!

 Email: `ctrenton (at) umich (dot) edu`

 Recent News
 ======
-* **[10/23/2023]** I delivered a course lecture on [Fairness in Machine Learning as a Causal Question](https://trentonchang.org/files/lecture_15.pdf) for "Causality and Machine Learning" (EECS 598).
-* **[10/08/2023]** I had the pleasure of giving a talk about my work for the [Ann Arbor Machine Learning Meetup](https://www.meetup.com/ann-arbor-machine-learning-meetup/), an informal community gathering for those interested in healthcare.
+* **[03/27/2024]** I had the chance to give a lightning talk about my work in bias mitigation in the context of machine learning for healthcare for the [NIH Office of Data Science Strategy](https://odss-ai.pages.dev/).
-* **[08/30/2023]** This semester, I will be serving as the Graduate Student Instructor for the inaugural offering of [Maggie Makar's](https://mymakar.github.io/) Causality and Machine Learning course (EECS 598-009)!

 Publications
 ======